 see November Music et al for more

 In November 1961, Hendrix met fellow serviceman Billy Cox.
 He was walking past the service club and heard Hendrix playing guitar inside.
-Cox, intrigued by the proficient playing, which he described as a combination of "John Lee Hooker and Beethoven", immediately checked-out a bass guitar and the two began to jam.
-Soon after, they began performing at the base clubs on the weekends with other musicians in a loosely organized band called the Casuals. (see May 31, 1962)
+Cox, intrigued by the proficient playing, which he described as a combination of “John Lee Hooker and Beethoven”, immediately checked-out a bass guitar and the two began to jam.
+Soon after, they began performing at the base clubs on the weekends with other musicians in a loosely organized band called the Casuals. (see Hendrix Military for expanded story)

 In November 1967, authorities released Ken Kesey and he moved to Oregon.
 (LSD see February 4, 1968; KK, see November 10, 2001)